Skip to contents

 #> [35] "Winter is Coming Dark Blue" "Winter is Coming Light"

-We also distribute all our themes in a single .zip file at https://dieghernan.github.io/rstudiothemes/dist/rstudiothemes.zip.
-Unzip and install using the RStudio IDE interface.
+All bundled themes are also distributed in a single .zip file at https://dieghernan.github.io/rstudiothemes/dist/rstudiothemes.zip.
+Unzip and install them using the RStudio IDE interface.

 Installation